FoxGeoff/FormsAPI/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

-# Angulat Development with TypScript
+# Angular Development with TypeScript

+## 10.2.1  Forms directives
 ## Check: Preparing for using the template-driven API
 1. Add to app.module.ts ```import { FormsModule } from '@angular/forms';```